iamNilotpal/infinite-scroll/README.md

 ## Fetching Data

 To fetch data we will utilize react's custom hook.
 To get started create a file `useCats.js` inside `hooks` directory.
-We will be fetching data from the [Cats API](https://thecatapi.com) and will use the `useInfiniteQuery` hook from react-query.
+We will be fetching data from the [Cats API](https://thecatapi.com) and will use the `useInfiniteQuery` hook from react-query. `useInfiniteQuery` hooks accepts the same arguments as `useQuery`.
+First one is an array of unique keys, second is a fetcher function which will fetch the data and third is an optional object with some properties.

 Inside `useCats.js` file add the following code :